nagyfej/graphql-booklist-client/README.md

-# GraphQL booklist Client
+# GraphQL book list Client

 This is just a sample code following [a tutorial on YouTube](https://www.youtube.com/playlist?list=PL4cUxeGkcC9iK6Qhn-QLcXCXPQUov1U7f) thanks to [The Net Ninja](https://www.youtube.com/channel/UCW5YeuERMmlnqo4oq8vwUpg).

 ## Running the project
-To run this project you need nodejs and npm installed to your system.
-You should be able to run this on linux, windows and mac machine.
+To run this project you'll need nodejs and npm installed on your system.
+You should be able to run this on your linux, windows and mac machine.

 ### 1. Clone the project, than cd into the project directory: